ray155093/azure-docs.zh-tw/articles/vpn-gateway/vpn-gateway-bgp-overview.md

 <properties
-   pageTitle="BGP 與 Azure VPN 閘道概觀 | Microsoft Azure" description="本文提供 BGP 與 Azure VPN 閘道的概觀。" services="vpn-gateway" documentationCenter="na"
+   pageTitle="Overview of BGP with Azure VPN Gateways | Microsoft Azure" description="This article provides an overview of BGP with Azure VPN Gateways." services="vpn-gateway" documentationCenter="na" authors="yushwang"
-   authors="yushwang"